 Welcome!!
+KC Climate Coalition’s goal is to catalyze and connect–to inspire local volunteers, citizens, and activists, and to join them with organizations working to address climate policy, justice, and action.
 Here you will find a list of sponsors and partners for the Kansas City sister march of People’s Climate March, April 29, 2017!

 Want to Stay Connected?